 - Cracking and breaking are not an issue

-Studies conducted by the Insurance Institute for Business & Home Safety (IBHS) found that tin roofs performed better than any other roof option and was less likely to puncture.
+Studies conducted by the Insurance Institute for Business & Home Safety (IBHS) found that tin roofs performed better than any other roof option and were less likely to puncture.
 It even withstood golf ball-sized hail stones!

-Hail Damage Roof Repair Options
+Hail Damage Roof Repair Options in Plano, TX

 How much does it cost to repair hail damage to my roof?